-Each tank is fitted with two overpressure valves at the rear.
+Each tank is fitted with two overpressure valves in the rear section.
 These are triggered at 16 bar and 24 bar.
-The safety valves are angled inwards and rearwards under the vehicle.
+The safety valves are directed at an inwards angle and a rearwards angle under the truck.

 There is no manual shut-off valve on the gas panel, but there is a manual tap on each tank.
 There is a pipe break valve which restricts the flow from the tank in the event of major leakage from a line.
 If the pressure exceeds 12 bar on the low pressure side, a safety valve in the pressure regulator is also opened.